 Hayden Anderson, Chair is Executive Director of the Maine Humanities Council, the State of Maine affiliate for the National Endowment for the Humanities and Library of Congress Center for the Book.
 Prior to starting with the Council, he worked at the Immigrant Legal Advocacy Project, a Portland-based immigration law nonprofit.
 He lives in Portland with his wife, Meredith, and their son, Gus.

-Larry Hayden, Vice Chair is a visual artist whose drawings, paintings and photographs are included in the collections of Maine’s major art museums as well as private and institutional collections throughout New England.
-Most recently, he authored PULLUM, the world’s only known book of photographs of chickens accompanied by text entirely in the Latin language.
-His photographs illustrate the Centennial Edition of Robert Frost’s North of Boston, published in 2015 by the Ascensius Press.
-Recently retired from an undistinguished foray into vintage motorcycle racing, which yielded one victory in eight years, he is an avid street rider of vintage British Triumph motorbikes.
-Larry’s ongoing photographic work focuses on his domestic environment and the daily lives of his small flock of chickens.
-He shares his Portland home with his wife, Allice, his dog, Ruby, three lively bee hives, and the celebrated hens.
+Larry Hayden, Vice Chair is a visual artist whose drawings, paintings and photographs are included in Maine’s major art museums as well as in private and institutional collections throughout the Northeast.
+Author of PULLUM, the world’s only known book of photographs of chickens accompanied by text entirely in the Latin language, his photographs were selected to illustrate the deluxe centennial edition of Robert Frost’s North of Boston, published in 2015 by the Ascensius Press.
+Recently retired from an undistinguished foray into vintage motorcycle racing, which yielded one victory in eight years of effort, he is now an avid street rider of 1960’s era Triumph motorbikes.
+Larry’s ongoing photographic work centers on his home environment, and the daily lives of his small flock of chickens.
+He shares a nineteenth century Portland farm house with spouse Allice; their family dog, Ruby; several hundred thousand honey bees, in four hives; and, of course, the celebrated hens.

 Dela Taylor, Secretary, works to cultivate leadership in service of strengthening communities.
 As Partner with Nuf Sed, she supports organizations that cultivate a high quality of life and place for other people through work in strategy, communications, and capacity building.
 And, as MFCEO with Dela Here, she offers coaching and workshops that focus on nourishing self-expression and creative self-care in her clients.
 She really digs living in Portland’s East Bayside neighborhood with her partner Dugan.